eclipse-tractusx/traceability-foss/docs/user-guide.md

 <br>

-By clicking on "Add to Queue" the quality type change will be added to the list of Queued Quality Investigation that pending distribuition to suppliers.
+By clicking on "Add to Queue" the quality type change will be added to the list of Queued Quality Investigation that pending distribution to suppliers.
 Only after being distributed to suppliers will the Quality investigation request be effectively sent.

 <br>

-To sent it to the suppliers, follow the steps on the section [Send Quality Investigation to supplier](#send-quality-investigation-to-supplier)
+To send it to the suppliers, follow the steps in the section [Send Quality Investigation to supplier](#send-quality-investigation-to-supplier)

 <br>